mozilla/openbadges-backpack/README.md

 ## Important Information

+Backpack-ng (pronounced *'backpacking'*) is the next generation of the Backpack.
 The ng branch is currently undergoing heavy development!

+We're currently updating the framework and dependencies, as well as removing Persona (which is due to be decommissioned in Nov 2016) and replacing it with Passport.

-Most of the frontend works, but the API layer has yet to be fully tested and migrations are also not yet working.
+Most of the frontend works, but the unit tests are still failing.
 Expect many, many things to be broken!